Cocteau Twins

 Cocteau Twins: Pioneers of Ethereal Dream Pop

-Cocteau Twins were a groundbreaking Scottish band who defined the ethereal dream pop and post-punk sound of the 1980s and 1990s.
+Cocteau Twins were a groundbreaking Scottish band that defined the ethereal dream pop and post-punk sound of the 1980s and 1990s.
 Hailing from Grangemouth, Scotland, the group achieved significant critical acclaim and cult status, with their 1990 album Heaven or Las Vegas reaching number seven on the UK Albums Chart.

 Early career